 From time to time, we shall link to websites and recommend companies.
-We shall always tell you if we, or our writers, have received any financial compensation or free products in return for writing an article.
+We shall always tell you if we, or our writers, have received free products or services in return for writing an article.
 When we review products, we will be impartial and only recommend a product or service if we liked it.

 We welcome comments from our readers.

 At Jump!
 Mag we take the safety and well-being of your children very seriously.
 All comments are moderated before being published.
 We realise that it is exciting for the children to see their comments appear at the bottom of an article, but we ask for understanding that we must vet all comments first.

 If a comment is deemed offensive, or the child reveals more information that we feel is appropriate, then we may delete or alter that comment.
 If this happens, then we shall contact you (through the email address registered for commenting) to make you aware of this.

 Children under the age of 13 years may not register for the newsletter, comment on the site or write an article without the permission of their parents.
 If your child would like to contribute, please get in touch with our editor.

 For information on how to keep your child safe online, we refer to the article on Child Safety Online